bparanj/crystal/electronics/experiments/queue/inductive-voltage-divider.md

    - You should observe that the 100 mH inductor has a higher voltage drop compared to the 10 mH inductor.
    - This is because inductive reactance (\( X_L = 2 \pi f L \)) is proportional to the inductance, so the larger inductance will have a higher impedance, leading to a larger share of the voltage in the series circuit.

 In an AC series circuit, voltage divides across inductors in proportion to their inductance values.
-The larger the inductance, the more it "impedes" the AC current, which leads to a higher voltage drop across it.
+The larger the inductance, the more it impedes the AC current, which leads to a higher voltage drop across it.
 This is similar to how higher resistance in a resistor divider takes more voltage, but here it’s based on inductive reactance.

 The voltage across each inductor can be calculated with: